 I thought the zoom breakout sessions

 The skills in our Positive Conversations Workshops are taught in a group session that include leaders and teams who ask to be in the program.
 When engaged people go through the learning experience together, relationships get stronger and positive change happens faster.

 There are no lectures.
 Knowledge is important, but it doesn't change behavior.
 We all need "deliberate practice" to improve relationships, bring out the best in everyone, and also inspires a diverse group of people to work and live better together.

-During the workshop, you will be involved in a variety of small group exercises designed to help you PRACTICE the skills needed to have POSITIVE CONVERSATION in your workplace, family and community and get better at coaching your team.
+During the workshop, you will be involved in a variety of small group exercises designed to help you PRACTICE the skills needed to improve your relationships in your workplace, family and community and get better at coaching your team.

-The timining of all workshops are customized to the unique needs of each client.
+The timining of all training experiences are customized to the unique needs of each client.